-While the Cairns Performing Arts Centre only opened in December of 2018, the site has a long history connected to the community and the arts.
+The Cairns Performing Arts Centre opened its doors in December 2018, but the site is steeped in a rich history of community involvement and arts.

-In 1884, only eight years after Cairns was founded, the need for a public hall was first felt when it was proposed to the Council that a hall, to cost about 1,000 pounds, should be built.
-That was the beginning of a long story culminating in the eventual construction of the Cairns Civic Theatre.
+Cairns had only been founded eight years when the first need for a community hall was felt.
+The Council was asked to build a hall that would cost around 1,000 pounds.
+This was just the beginning of an epic story that culminated in the construction of Cairns Civic Theatre.

-In 1971 the Civic Centre project began and by 1973 a time capsule was incorporated into the Centenary Peace Column on the Sheridan Street side of the theatre to celebrate the completion of the Cairns Civic Centre, as it was known at the time.
-The capsule contains a history of people who served in World War II, the 51st RQR, the Mayor of the time and other notable people of Cairns.
+The Civic Centre Project began in 1971.
+In 1973, a time capsule that was placed into the Centenary Peace Column of the Sheridan Street Theatre to celebrate its completion was installed.
+The capsule includes a history about people who served during World War II, 51st RQR and the mayor of that time, as well as other notable Cairns residents.

-January 30, 2016 saw the final performance at the ‘Civic’ with The Phantom of The Opera by the Cairns Choral Society.
-The theatre was then demolished to make way for the new performing arts centre.
-Through consultation with the RSL, the Peace Column was removed and the time capsule incorporated into the foyer of the new Cairns Performing Arts Centre which is due to be opened in 2073.
+The Cairns Choral Society performed The Phantom of The Opera at the Civic on January 30, 2016.
+The theatre was demolished in order to build the new performing arts center.
+The RSL was consulted before the Peace Column and time capsule were removed.
+They will be incorporated in the foyer of the Cairns Performing Arts Centre, which is scheduled to open in 2073.

-Construction was completed in 2018 and the official opening took place on December 15 that same year, with a community gala performance entitled, Symphony for Tomorrow.
+The construction was completed in 2018, and the official opening of Symphony for Tomorrow took place on 15 December that year.

 The Cairns Performing Arts Centre was a joint initiative of Cairns Regional Council, the Queensland Government through Arts Queensland and the Australian Government.